sfeir-open-source/sfeir-school-spring-ai/steps/02-roles-and-prompt-templating-solution/README.md

 ## Découverte de l'API `Message` et `PromptTemplate`

-Pour le prompt représentant le système, nous allons utilisé le template suivant :
+Pour le prompt représentant le système, nous allons utiliser le template suivant :

 > You are a blue smart Axolotl chatbot.
 Your name is {name}.
 > You also have memory of your conversations.